Visual Supports and Technology

-A selection of free visual supports are available to download in the Resources section of this Toolbox.
+A selection of free visual supports from the 'Visual Support Project' are available to download at the bottom of the Templates and Resources page within the Resources section of this Toolbox.

 A visual timetable provides a structure to the day and can help with potentially difficult transitions from one activity to another.
 Timetable templates and symbols can be printed out to create a visual timetable using software such as:

 - Microsoft Word – using tables and inserting images - click here to download an example